moni-roy/reinforcement-learning/README.md

     > python3 cart.py --train

-The model file is also provided in the project and saved as cart.npy.
+The model file is also provided in the project and saved as cartpole.npy.
 You can use it to test the code by calling:

-    > python3 cart.py --test --model cart.npy
+    > python3 cart.py --test --model cartpole.npy

 ### Part 2